rozza/vmp/README.md

 Its a **Pro**totype with a very loosely defined scope.

+## To run it
 ```
 ./gradlew run
 ```

 http://localhost:8080

----

 Can use Java or Kotlin code.

 The main routes are configured by the spring framework

----
+## Structure

+ * frontend - the react frontend
+ * backend - the spring framework backend

+Currently, the react frontendf merges into backend/resources/static because its easier than running two web servers.

-Why does my code reformat?
+#### Why does my code reformat?

 Uses [spotless](https://github.com/diffplug/spotless/tree/main/plugin-gradle) for auto linting of code.
 See the spotless config in the build.gradle.kts